restic/restic/README.md

 Contributions are welcome!
 More information can be found in [`CONTRIBUTING.md`](CONTRIBUTING.md).
-A document describing the design of restic and the data structures stored on the backend is contained in [`doc/Design.md`](doc/Design.md).
+A document describing the design of restic and the data structures stored on the back end is contained in [`doc/Design.md`](doc/Design.md).
 The development environment is described in [`CONTRIBUTING.md`](CONTRIBUTING.md).